-Ocean City EMS (Maryland) 25 Years Salisbury Fire Department (Maryland) 25 Years Fairfax County Fire Department (Virginia) 20 Years Caroline County EMS (Maryland) 25 Years Chincoteague Fire Department (Virginia) 25 Years Montgomery County Fire Department (Maryland) 20 Years would not receive more than two percent, or half of the increase for the working force.
+Ocean City EMS (Maryland) 25 Years Salisbury Fire Department (Maryland) 25 Years Fairfax County Fire Department (Virginia) 20 Years Caroline County EMS (Maryland) 25 Years Chincoteague Fire Department (Virginia) 25 Years Montgomery County Fire Department (Maryland) 20 Years

+Retirees will have a pension adjustment of 1.5 percent.
+The 1.5 percent increase is based on the policy established during FY '98 that retirees would not receive more than two percent, or half of the increase for the working force.
 Although the one-and-a-half percent is relatively low, it should be mentioned that many private sector businesses do not provide inflation adjustments for retirees, and the State of Delaware does not do it on a regular basis.
 Retirees have seen an increase in their pension for 12 consecutive years.
 The total pension cost for retirees for the 2001 budget is \$1,018,106.
 This includes pension payments, group hospitalization, dental plan, and vision plan.
 At this time, there are 79 retirees receiving benefits, 43 employees are terminated or vested and will be receiving benefits in the future, and 172 employees that are currently employed are already vested.